PorQ-Pine/docs/public/technical/README.md

 - p6 - debian home stuff (moved and resized here)
 - p7 - quill recovery containing kernel, firmware and maybe local rootfs release backup? (max 4G for now let's say) (ext4)
 - p8 - quill normal containing rootfs and user data (ext4)

+So like, we have more space to work with and we don't need to share home with an unknown system.
+(Also old debian is still fully usable after that)